hinto-janai/festival/daemon/mdbook/src/rest/rest.md

 Artist Name - Album Title.zip
 ```

+## ZIP
+For `REST` endpoints that serve large collections of files, the `ZIP` format will be used.

+There is no compression applied to the files, they are stored as-is.

 ## Missing resource
 If the underlying file for a resource is missing from the filesystem, `festivald` will respond to `REST` requests with an error.